otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/game-development-stream/02-tilemap.md

 ### Task One

-Create five different levels.
+Create three different levels.
 Each level should have a different layout and use different tiles.
 You can use the same tileset for all levels, but you should create different platforms and obstacles.

 ---